martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 |**&#xf1f8; Delete** | Deletes the state.|

 >[!WARNING]
 Hit the **&#xf093; Update** button as often as possible when making changes.
-If another state is selected without first updating the current state all changes will be lost.
+If you select another state without updating the current state first, all changes will be lost.
 This behavior is still under development and will change in future releases.

 ### &#xf02b; State Name
 All states are uniquely identified by their name.
 A state's name must be unique and must not contain any special characters, reserved words or empty spaces.
-These rules exist because names are used inside expressions to identify the states.
+These rules exist due to the fact that names are used inside expressions to identify the states.
 Right-clicking on the name editing text box will bring up additional text options.

 ### &#xf000; Situation
-The **&#xf000; situation** is the description of what's going on at some point in time.
+The **&#xf000; situation** tells us what's going on at some point in time.
 It will show up in the reading area when the state is active.
 The situation is a [standard text input component](#text-input) that can be edited with an external text editor.
 Right-clicking on it will bring up more options.

 >[!TIP]
 The situation content may contain any HTML5 / JS / CSS code you may choose to enter.
 This code will be rendered inside the NST Reader, but not inside the Read in Editor window.